elfeck/SGpp-wiki/Windows-(MinGW).md

 BOOST_LIBRARY_PATH=C:\PATH_TO_BOOST\stage\lib
 ```
 For additional remarks about building with SCons,
-please refer to the @ref linux_compilation "Linux page".
+please refer to the [Linux page](https://github.com/SGpp/SGpp/wiki/Linux-(GCC-Clang-ICC)).

 # Using SG++
 In this section, we show how SG++ can be used as a library in other programs.
 For C++, this includes compilation, linking, and execution of the program
 using SG++.
 We also show how to use SG++ from the other supported languages
 (Python, Java, and MATLAB).
-As an example application, we consider the @ref example_tutorial_cpp example
+As an example application, we consider the [base quick start example](https://github.com/SGpp/SGpp/wiki/Base-quick-start-(C%E2%81%BA%E2%81%BA));
-from the directory <tt>base\\examples</tt>;
 however, the instructions can be analogously applied to other programs.
-Note that all examples, including @ref example_tutorial_cpp, are automatically built
+Note that all examples are automatically built
 after each SCons run.
 Therefore, the following steps are not necessary to compile the examples;
 rather, the intent is to show the steps to build an application using SG++.
 In the following, the current directory is always <tt>base\\examples</tt> and
 <tt>C:\\PATH_TO_SGPP</tt> refers to the absolute path of the SG++ directory.
 We assume that SG++ or its bindings have been successfully built before.

 ## C++
 First, compile the program
 while supplying the include paths of the relevant modules: